Scale Construction and Development - Online Course

 If you’d like to familiarize yourself with Mplus basics before the seminar begins, we recommend reading through UCLA’s short guide here.

 SPSS, SAS, and R will be used for scale construction examples.
-SPSS, SAS, R, and Mplus will be used for Exploratory Factor Analysis (EFA) examples.
+SPSS, SAS, R, and Mplus will be used for exploratory factor analysis (EFA) examples.
 R and Mplus will be used for all confirmatory factor analysis (CFA) examples.
 Prior knowledge of these programs is not essential.
 During the seminar, you are welcome to use a computer with any of these packages installed, although this is not required.
 Syntax and output for all examples, with comprehensive explanatory annotation, will be provided in the materials.

 There is now a free version of SAS, called SAS OnDemand for Academics, that is available to anyone.